Luís Montenegro

+Under Montenegro’s leadership, the PSD and CDS-PP formed the centre-right Democratic Alliance and won a plurality of seats in the 2024 Portuguese legislative election.
+He was appointed prime minister by President Marcelo Rebelo de Sousa, leading the XXIV Constitutional Government, a coalition minority government.
+His government fell in March 2025 after losing a vote of confidence amid an alleged conflict of interest affair, but the Democratic Alliance increased its plurality of seats in the subsequent snap election and formed the XXV Constitutional Government.

 Biography

 Education and local politics

 Montenegro was born in Porto and raised in Espinho in the Aveiro District.
-He graduated in Law from the Catholic University of Portugal (the same profession as his father and grandfather), and was president of the Social Democratic Youth in Espinho from 1994 to 1996.
+He graduated from the Porto School of Law at the Catholic University of Portugal and became a lawyer, the same profession as his father and grandfather.
+He was president of the Social Democratic Youth in Espinho from 1994 to 1996.
 He served on the city's council from 1997 to 2001, and ran for mayor in 2005, losing to José Mota of the Socialist Party (PS) by a 45% to 38% margin.

 Assembly of the Republic

-In 2002, 29-year-old Montenegro was elected to the Assembly of the Republic for the Aveiro District.
+In 2002, 29-year-old Montenegro was elected to the Assembly of the Republic for Aveiro.
 He became the PSD parliamentary group's deputy leader to Miguel Macedo in 2010, and he received 86% of the votes to lead the group in June 2011, after PSD member Pedro Passos Coelho had been elected prime minister.

 The early years of Montenegro's leadership coincided with the European troika intervention to deal with the financial crisis; he was criticised in January 2014 for saying "the life of the people is no better, but the life of the country is a lot better".
-He left parliament in February 2018 after the defeat of Passos Coelho, warning that the PSD should not turn into new leader "Rui Rio's group of friends".
+He defended the implementation of a strict economic austerity programme negotiated by Portugal in exchange for an international financial bailout.
+He left parliament in February 2018 after Passos Coelho's resignation, warning that the PSD should not turn into new leader "Rui Rio's group of friends".

+In early January 2019, amid bad polling numbers for the PSD, Montenegro challenged Rio to call a leadership ballot, with Montenegro announcing he would run against him.
+Rio refused to call a leadership ballot, but instead called for a motion of confidence in his leadership.
+Rio won the motion by a 75 to 50 vote in favour, and Montenegro conceded defeat.